 Here's the list: risk management, investment, safeguarding, conflicting interests, volunteer management, complaints handling, paying staff, social media, financial reserves, external speakers, bullying, serious incident reporting, trustee expenses and campaigns and political activity.

-You will always wish to think about any health and safety policies you might need and if you have staff a health and safety policy statement is a good idea may be a regulatory requirement.
+You will always wish to think about any health and safety policies you might need and having a written health and safety policy statement is a good idea and is a regulatory requirement, if you have 5 or more staff.
 Equally, with staff, you'll need to think about policies such as grievance, disciplinary and capability.
-The Acas website has lost of guidance, downloadable policy templates and a free help line.
+The Acas website has lots of guidance, downloadable policy templates and a free help line.

-The banks can be a real pain and may ask a whole series of detailed questions, when opening an account or a spart of tehri know your customer processes.
+The banks can be a real pain and may ask a whole series of detailed questions, when opening an account or as part of their know your customer processes.
 Particularly, if you work overseas in areas such as Pakistan, Somalia or Afghanistan.
 I've written a guide with links to people to help you, templates etc. I've also created charity policies for anti money laundering, anti bribery and due diligence (for sanctions) that you can download by logging in.

 A registered charity ourselves, the CEF works for any non profit, not just charities.